konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 trying to deploy a non-production instance, you can reduce the defaults in order to fit into a smaller cluster.
 Konfuzio can work without a GPU.
 The GPU is used to train and run Categorization AIs.
 We observe a 5x faster training and a 2x faster execution on GPU compared to CPU.
 Most Konfuzio Installations do not use GPUs.

-##### Initial Storage Requirements
+##### Storage Requirements

-This section outlines the initial storage requirements for the on-premise installation.
+This section outlines the initial storage requirements for the on-premises installation.
 It is important to take these requirements into consideration when setting up your server, as the amount of storage needed may depend on the number of documents being processed.